robvclarke/Portfolio-1-HTML-CSS/README.md

 5. This caused the link to the live website to appear on the page.

 ## If I had more time

+I compressed the images as much as I could reduced nearly all to below 500 kbs on photoshop but I did notice a drop in quality in relation to this so look forward to learning more about best compression practices for web.

 If I had more time I would have liked to have figured out a way that clicking on an image in my photo gallery would have brought you back to the page after it took over the tab.
 As a fix I used a target=_blank so that the image opens in a new tab but I still dont think it is an ideal user experience.